Services Online

 Minimum Qualifications

-High School Diploma or equivalent and four (4) years of experience in extensive automotive or mechanical repairs to include experience in disassembly and repair of pumps.
+High school diploma or equivalent and four (4) years of experience in extensive automotive or mechanical repairs to include experience in disassembly and repair of pumps.
+An equivalent combination of relevant education and experience may be substituted.

-Possess and maintain a valid Florida Driver's License.
+Must possess and maintain a valid Florida Driver’s License.

-Completion of myOCLearn Water Industry Maintenance on Pumps, Motors and Circuits course within six (6) months of hire or promotion.
+Completion of myOCLearn Water Industry Maintenance on Pumps, Motors and Circuits course

-Completion of Mechanical Job Planning evaluation by the supervisor within six (6) months of hire or promotion.
+Completion of Mechanical Job Planning evaluation by the supervisor

 Preferences